L-for-Lanciz/Tirexdel/Documentation.md

 Lastly, a [whitelist](https://github.com/L-for-Lanciz/Tirexdel/blob/main/whitelist.ini) is applied for well known ISPs, to make you aware that the IoC may be a false positive. <br />
 IP Addresses that match the whitelist are labeled as "FPALERT". <br />

-Once the script has ended, you will be able to download an XLSX export by the proper button. <br />
+Once the script has ended, you will be able to download an XLSX export through the dedicated button. <br />
 &nbsp;

 #### OSINT Sources